humbleafrica-zz/mycookbook/README.md

 of teh PHP codes i have written in the past.
 I also applied some things i've done with PHP.
 No one can possibly master any programming language but I think having a good understanding of django will eliminate some database woes chasing a career in fullstack.
 I will be making some side projects toimprove my django knowledge.

+some commands wouldn't work for uploading to heroku but worked fine locally.
+The experience has been an eye opener to a new worl of possibilities

 ### ACKNOWLEDGEMENTS

 Many thanks to Anthony @prettyprinted for his help with django.
 I’ve managed to limit the file size of some of my websites by applying some of the skills learnt in django on  PHP scripts.